 Skilled, compassionate people make a positive difference in the lives of others, a belief well supported by research in the field of helping professions.
-Humanity always benefits from supportive individuals but in these times when so many in our society are experiencing hardships, we need caring counselors and human services professionals more than ever.
+Humanity always benefits from supportive individuals but in these times when so many in our society are experiencing hardships, we need caring counselors more than ever.

 - The Spirit of Service: We embody the spirit of Pro Humanitate (for humanity), with an abiding commitment to serve others.

 - A Clinical Skills Focus: Become an exceptional counselor and human services professional by honing your counseling and clinical skills within our rigorous academic environment.

 - A Student-Centered Model: We focus on supporting your mastery of the core and specialty areas you need to make an impact as a counseling and human services professional.

 - A Commitment to Excellence: You will discover well-defined goals and objectives, a variety of learning experiences and an environment focused on quality.